x-JR/vs-ancientdungeons/README.md

   // used to for the generation it will determine how big the dungeon can be from the center so 6 will allow a dungeon to be the size of 6 chunks to for each direction so 6 in north, east , south and west so total a 12 by 12 chunks
   // be carefull a too high value my slow worldgen drastically "ChunkRange": 6,
+  // if set to true will only spawn one dungoen at x=0 z=0 "Debug": true,
+  // if debug is false this is the chance that a dungeon can spanw in a chunk "Chance": 0.0002,
+  "Dungeons": [
+    {
+      // base path for this dungeon config, this folder should contain the category folders "BasePath": "th3dungeon:worldgen/dungeon/noentrance/categories/",
+      // chance for this configuration to be choosen out of all , needs to add up to 1 "Chance": 0.1,
+      "SealevelOffset": -50,
-  // the generator will try to generate that amount of rooms (may not be able to since collision with other dungeon parts) "RoomsToGenerate": 50,
+      // the generator will try to generate that amount of rooms (may not be able to since collision with other dungeon parts)
-  // those are offsets for the stairs room from the start room so you can make your own and customize how they are alligned "StairsOffsetX": 6,
-  "StairsOffsetZ": 6,
+      "RoomsToGenerate": 50,
+      // if a starttop room and starirs should be generated "GenerateEntrance": true,
+      // to overlap the startroomtop with the stairs "StartTopOffsetY": -1,
-  // path to the start room
+      // path to the start room (room under ground sealevel + SealevelOffset) "StartRoomPath": "th3dungeon:worldgen/dungeon/default/start/",
-  "StartRoom": "th3dungeon:worldgen/dungeon/start.json",
+      // room on top of surface connects to start room (underground) witht the variable stairs room "StartRoomTopPath": "th3dungeon:worldgen/dungeon/default/starttop/",
       // path to the stars room (the stairs room is a partial room, this means ith will be stacked ontop of it and rotated 90 degrees each step until it reaches the top)
-  "Stairs": "th3dungeon:worldgen/dungeon/stairs.json",
+      "StairsPath": "th3dungeon:worldgen/dungeon/stairs.json",
+      // if stairs should be rotated usefull for stairs using ladders "StairsRotation": true,
+      // path to folder where the endrooms are, they are used to close off open ends "EndRoomPath": "th3dungeon:worldgen/dungeon/default/end/",
       // those are the main part of the dungeon define categories here that correspond to folder within the mod to load the rooms from
       "categories": [
         {
-      // folder/category name
+          // BasePath/category name
           "name": "straight",
           // chance for the room to spawn (all values need to add up to 1) "chance": 0.4
         },
         {
           "name": "turn",
           "chance": 0.2
         },
         {
           "name": "updown",
           "chance": 0.2
         },
         {
           "name": "rooms",
           "chance": 0.2
+        }
+      ]
     }
   ]
 }